List of schools in Tasmania

-57 high schools (Grade 7 to 10), and 8 colleges (Grade 11 and 12).
-The public education system is run by the Tasmanian Department of Education.
+54 high schools (Grade 7 to 12), and 8 colleges (Grade 11 and 12).
+The public education system is run by the Department for Education, Children and Young People.

 Of the high schools, 26 are district (or district high) schools, where in rural areas the primary and high schools are located on a single campus.
-There are also 8 support (or special) schools, 4 early learning centres, 1 infant school and distance education.
+There are also 6 support (or special) schools, 4 early learning centres, 1 infant school and distance education.

 The largest public education institute in Tasmania is the University of Tasmania, with major campuses at Newnham (in Launceston) and Sandy Bay (in Hobart), along with a north-west centre in Burnie.

 There are many non-government schools and colleges in Tasmania.
 Non-government schools generally have a religious affiliation, although the strength varies between schools.

 There are 70 registered non-government schools in Tasmania.